 Peg is Archive Manager of the Design Library.
-Peg came to the Library in 2007 with a background in litigation research.
-She prepares and categorizes new designs, maintains order in the Library’s vast collections, and supervises interns.
-Her inherent devotion to organization and personal interest in design make Peg an indispensable asset to the Library.
+She joined the team in 2007 and her inherent desire for order perfectly complements the Library’s mission to classify and make accessible seven million designs.
+Peg prepares and categorizes new designs, helps plan and implement archive improvements and expansions, maintains order in the Library’s vast collections and oversees the company’s social media presence.
+Her instinctive passion for organization and personal interest in design make Peg an indispensable asset to the Library.

 Jennifer, Kosmos™ Manager/Archivist received her BFA from SUNY New Paltz and worked as a specialist in hand printing and dyeing fabric for nine years prior to joining the Design Library.
 Jen brings an acute design sensitivity to her role and is responsible for editing, scanning, coding and uploading thousands of images to Kosmos™ the digital archive of the Design Library.

 Kate manages the Design Library’s archive in Fitzrovia, London, serving our clients in the UK and Europe.
 Kate has the refined eye and impeccable taste of a stylist and colorist with two decades of professional experience.
 Her energy, dedication and presence in London give clients throughout Europe the advantage of a local source of design inspiration, along with a constantly refreshed link to the Design Library’s enormous archives.
 Kate and the London office staff also meet with clients from as far afield as Australia and India.

 Rene is Office Manager of the Design Library.
 Rene came to the Library in 2004 with years of experience as Manager of a major retail store.
 Rene maintains all Library records related to design sales and rentals, and tirelessly keeps our complex office functioning smoothly.

 John joined our London office staff in 2010.
 He comes to us with a background in project management of residential refurbishments, specializing in interior design and finishes.